chilam27/Improve_Product_Review_System/README.md

 ### Overall Model Performance

-The accuracy scores of the training data set from the five models above suprise me.
-Specifically, the three models that give the highest scores are: Logistic Regression (98.72%), Gaussian Naive Bayes Classifier (92.04%), and Support vector machines (91.09%).
-The two worst performing models are: random forest classifier (53.68%) and K-Nearest Neighbors Classification (55.35%).
+The accuracy scores of the training data set from the five models above surprise me.
+Specifically, the three models that give the highest scores are Logistic Regression (98.72%), Gaussian Naive Bayes Classifier (92.04%), and Support vector machines (91.09%).
+The two worst performing models are random forest classifier (53.68%) and K-Nearest Neighbors Classification (55.35%).
 It is also interesting to note there are two clusters of accuracy scores produced by models above.

-My initial thought was that the top performance models is overfitted.
-Although I did apply many crucial text pre-processing techniques, but any acuracy scores that is above 90% when dealing with real world data is a bit too high.
-I would not be concerned if the two most simple classifier (Logistic and Gaussian Naive Bayes) would be overfitted, but SVMs should not be.
+My initial thought was that the top performance models are overfitted.
+Although I did apply many crucial text pre-processing techniques, any accuracy scores that are above 90% when dealing with real-world data is a bit too high.
+I would not be concerned if the two most simple classifiers (Logistic and Gaussian Naive Bayes) would be overfitted, but SVMs should not be.

 Moving on to the cluster of lower score models.
 Although the scores are a lot lower than the other cluster (at least 36% score difference), not only they are above the 50% mark, these models do not have the overfitting problem (hence the reason I included them for this project).